Illit: 2024: Debut with Super Real Me, I'll Like You

-2025–present: Bomb, Japanese debut and Not Cute Anymore
+2025–present: Bomb, Not Cute Anymore and Mamihlapinatapai

 On February 14, 2025, Illit released their first original Japanese song "Almond Chocolate", which was included in the soundtrack of the Japanese live-action movie It Takes More Than a Pretty Face to Fall in Love, based on the manga of the same name.
 A Korean version of the song was later released on March 10.
-In May, Illit members Yunah and Minju were announced to be featured in the song "See U Tonight" by American singer Kylie Cantrall from her first extended play B.O.Y..

-On May 19, Belift Lab confirmed that the group would release their third extended play Bomb on June 16.
+In May, Illit members Yunah and Minju were announced to be featured in the song "See U Tonight" by American singer Kylie Cantrall from her first EP B.O.Y.
+On May 19, Belift Lab confirmed that the group would release their third EP Bomb on June 16.
 The group held a showcase on the EP's release date, performing the lead single "Do the Dance" for the first time.
 A music video for "Jellyous" was released on July 6, which was followed by the release of a version of the song featuring Canadian singer Sophie Powers in August.
+Bomb became Illit's third EP to sell 250,000 copies via Circle Chart, earning a Platinum certification from the KMCA.

-On July 14, Belift Lab announced that Illit would be releasing their first Japanese maxi single "Toki Yo Tomare" (時よ止まれ, Toki yo tomare) on September 1.
+On July 14, Belift Lab announced that Illit would be releasing their first Japanese maxi single "Toki Yo Tomare" (時よ止まれ) on September 1.
 The single consists of four songs: two new songs, "Toki Yo Tomare" and "Topping", alongside a Japanese version of "Do the Dance", and "Almond Chocolate" which was previously released in February.
 "Topping" was pre-released on August 11.

-On November 4, Illit released "Secret Quest", serving as the ending theme song for the animated series Pokémon Horizons – Rising Hope Their first single album, Not Cute Anymore, will be released on November 24.
+On November 4, Illit released "Secret Quest", serving as the ending theme song for the animated series Pokémon Horizons – Rising Hope.
+Their first single album, Not Cute Anymore, was released on November 24.

-Illit will be singing the opening theme for the Japanese animated series 'Tis Time for "Torture," Princess, which will be released in January 2026.
+On January 13, 2026, they released their second Japanese single "Sunday Morning", which also serves as the opening theme for the second season of the anime series 'Tis Time for "Torture," Princess.
+On March 15, during a concert in Seoul for their Press Start tour, Illit revealed that they would be releasing their fourth EP Mamihlapinatapai on April 30, with the lead single "It's Me".
+On June 8, it was announced that Illit would release the single "Iconic by Mistake" in collaboration with Hybe label mates Le Sserafim and Katseye on June 12, marking the first time these three Hybe girl groups have released music together.

+On June 14, during a concert in Aichi for their Press Start tour, Illit revealed that they would be releasing their second Japanese single, "I Got Your Back", on July 26 featuring Jisoo and Momoka of Hana.
+The Korean version of "I Got Your Back" was released on August 17.

+On September 14, it was announced that Illit would be releasing their fifth EP Break Even on October 26.
+On September 21, 2026, the song "Swingin' Magic" was released, which will be used as the theme song for anime Magical Sisters LuluttoLilly.